gamendoza26/acapella-detector/README.md

 # A Cappella vs Non-A Cappella Audio Classifier

+## What It Does

+This project classifies short audio clips as a cappella or non-a cappella using mel-spectrogram features and traditional machine learning models.
+The system extracts frequency-based audio features, transforms them into fixed-length vectors, and applies a logistic regression classifier to predict the category.
+The project includes a complete training pipeline, a demo notebook for real-time inference, and evaluation tools for inspecting performance.

+**Research question:** Can simple frequency-based features and a traditional ML model reliably distinguish a cappella from non-a cappella audio clips?

 ## Overview and Motivation
-This project builds a machine learning system that classifies short audio clips as **a cappella** (voice-only music) or **non-a cappella** (instrumental or mixed).
-I collected and curated my own dataset, extracted mel-spectrogram audio features, trained multiple baseline and regularized models, and performed robustness and ablation studies to evaluate performance.

-A cappella groups are very common at many universities includine Duke.
-As a member of The Pitchforks, an all-male a capella group here at Duke, it is difficult for me to find pure vocal tracks from instrument-supported recordings online.
-When our a capella group is looking for new music, we spend large portions of time looking for a capella tracks.
-This project explores whether frequency-based audio features alone can identify a cappella music.
-This classifier can support automated music cataloging, rehearsal preparation, and digital archiving for collegiate performance groups.
+As a member of The Pitchforks, an all-male a cappella group at Duke, I often struggle to find clean voice-only recordings when preparing arrangements.
+Many available tracks online include hidden instrumentals or backing tracks, and manually checking every clip is time-consuming.
+This project explores whether mel-spectrogram frequency patterns are distinctive enough to automatically identify a cappella music.
+A reliable classifier could support rehearsal preparation, cataloging, and digital archiving for collegiate performance groups.

 ## Quick Start
 ```bash